-“Cultivating Strong Minds, Strong Bodies and Strong Character!”
+“Cultivating Strong Minds, Strong Bodies and Strong Characters!”

-At LRA, students in Kinder through eighth grade are eligible to participate twice a week (Mondays and Wednesdays) during their regular physical education classes in karate classes in the LRA gym.
+At LRA, students in Kinder through 4th Grade are eligible to participate twice a week (Mondays and Wednesdays) during their regular physical education classes in karate classes in the LRA gym.

 3T Karate partners with Living Rock Academy to bring the benefits of martial arts training to your primary school students.
-When taught properly, karate instruction is about developing the personal excellence of each of its participants, so they can achieve their God-given potential physically, mentally, emotionally and socially.
-It has the added benefit of teaching the personal safety and self-defense skills.
-For details on the content of the curriculum please see our 4 Core Areas Worksheet.
+When taught properly, karate instruction is about developing the personal excellence of each of its participants, so they can achieve their God-given potential physically, mentally, emotionally, and socially.
+It has the added benefit of teaching personal safety and self-defense skills.
+For details on the content of the curriculum, please see our 4 Core Areas Worksheet.

 Our instructor, Penny Pitassi, has been training and teaching in the martial arts for over 30 years and holds black belts in five different martial arts systems.
 She's been fortunate to train under and learn from many of the most knowledgeable and influential martial artists in the world.

 Within the martial arts industry, 3T Karate studios are widely recognized as being in the top 1% of schools nationally.
 The instructors teaching at LRA have between 6 and 14 years of training and teaching experience, have completed an instructor training certification program, have continuing education requirements, and have hundreds of hours of teaching experience for ages 3 through adult in our regular studios.